AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --subimage <n>

-    If the current image has multiple subimages, extract the specified subimage.
+    If the current image has multiple subimages, replace it with just the specified subimage.
 The subimage specifier *n* is either an integer giving the index of the subimage to extract (starting with 0), or the *name* of the subimage to extract (comparing to the `"oiio:subimagename"` metadata).

+    Additionally, this command can be used to remove one subimage (leaving the others) by using the optional modifier `--subimage:delete=1`.

 .. option:: --sisplit